lionelgir/BrainGut/README.md

 # BrainGut
-Brain morphometry in group consisting of 15 IBS patients and 15 healthy controls.
+Brain morphometry in a group consisting of 15 IBS patients and 15 healthy controls.